Exergy: Engineering applications

 One goal of energy and exergy methods in engineering is to compute what comes into and out of several possible designs before a design is built.
 Energy input and output will always balance according to the First Law of Thermodynamics or the energy conservation principle.
 Exergy output will not equal the exergy input for real processes since a part of the exergy input is always destroyed according to the Second Law of Thermodynamics for real processes.
 After the input and output are calculated, an engineer will often want to select the most efficient process.
 An energy efficiency or first law efficiency will determine the most efficient process based on wasting as little energy as possible relative to energy inputs.
-An exergy efficiency or second-law efficiency will determine the most efficient process based on wasting and destroying as little available work as possible from a given input of available work.
+An exergy efficiency or second-law efficiency will determine the most efficient process based on wasting and destroying as little available work as possible from a given input of available work, per unit of whatever the desired output is.

 Exergy has been applied in a number of design applications in order to optimize systems or identify components or subsystems with the greatest potential for improvement.
-For instance, an exergy analysis of environmental control systems on the international space station revealed the oxygen generation assembly as the subsystem which destroyed the most exergy.
+For instance, an exergy analysis of environmental control systems on the International Space Station revealed the oxygen generation assembly as the subsystem which destroyed the most exergy.

 Exergy is particularly useful for broad engineering analyses with many systems of varied nature, since it can account for mechanical, electrical, nuclear, chemical, or thermal systems.
 For this reason, Exergy analysis has also been used to optimize the performance of rocket vehicles.
-Exergy analysis affords a more detailed analysis compared to energy analysis because it also considers the relationship between the system and its environment.
-For example, exergy analysis has been used to compare possible power generation and storage systems on the moon, since exergy analysis considers both the system and its relationship with its environment.
+Exergy analysis affords additional insight, relative to energy analysis alone, because it incorporates the second law, and considers both the system and its relationship with its environment.
+For example, exergy analysis has been used to compare possible power generation and storage systems on the moon, since exergy analysis is conducted in reference to the unique environmental operating conditions of a specific application, such as on the surface of the Moon.

 Application of exergy to unit operations in chemical plants was partially responsible for the huge growth of the chemical industry during the 20th century.

 As a simple example of exergy, air at atmospheric conditions of temperature, pressure, and composition contains energy but no exergy when it is chosen as the thermodynamic reference state known as ambient.
 Individual processes on Earth such as combustion in a power plant often eventually result in products that are incorporated into the atmosphere, so defining this reference state for exergy is useful even though the atmosphere itself is not at equilibrium and is full of long and short term variations.